 Prevention

-- Reduce stress, through meditation and other deep relaxation exercises.
+- Reduce stress through meditation and other deep relaxation exercises.

 13.5 million variants